ChristophGeske/Covid-19-Detector/README.md

 # Covid-19-Cough-Rapid-Test for Android

 With the emergence of the Omicron variant we will soon (mid January 2022 peak in 15.01.2022) see a spike in cases including increased hospitalizations and a need for rapid antigen tests, according to the [latest models](https://youtu.be/rRIiJcqyIpY).
+Also latest studies show that current tests are less accurate in detecting Omicron and the recommendation ist to use 2 tests instead of one which further increases demand for tests.

 However with a doubling of cases every 3.5 days it is hardly imaginable how demand for tests can keep up.